 Research

-My research examines how behavioral frictions, information environments, and institutional design affect economic outcomes, using causal inference and computational methods.
+My research studies how local environments and institutional policies shape economic and social outcomes, using modern causal inference and computational methods.

 Empirical Research (Applied Microeconomics)

-Salience, Attention, and Memory: Crime Capitalization in Housing Prices (Work in Progress)
+Crime, Salience, and the Housing Market (Work in Progress)

 Fields: Urban Economics, Behavioral Economics, Housing Markets